My Love For Basketball!

 There was a period in my life when I got very serious about my faith because God orchestrated that I would end up in long-term drug and alcohol rehabilitation for two years, where I got the needed help.

-My Son Chris’s Heritage Basketball Team!
+My Son Chris’s Heritage Basketball Team Game Plan!

 My Love For Basketball!
 NeedEncouragement.com